rage/programming-23/data/part-2/1-programming_terminology.md

 The problem here is mathematical in nature: division by zero is not allowed, and this halts the execution of the program.

 Errors during execution are usually rather easy to fix, because the error message states the line of code causing the error.
-Of course the actual reason for the bug might be somewhere quite different than the line of code throwing the error.
+Of course the actual reason for the bug might be somewhere quite different than the line of code causing the error.

-Sometimes the result the code produces is wrong, which reveals a bug in the program.
+Sometimes a bug in program is revealed because the result the code produces is wrong.
 Discovering and locating this type of bug can be challenging.
 In the programming exercises of this course the tests are usually intended to reveal bugs of this type.
-Before a bug can be fixed, it's cause must first be located.
+Before a bug can be fixed, its cause must first be located.

 Programming jargon refers to discovering the causes of bugs as _debugging_.
 It is an extremely important skill in any programmer's toolbox.
 Professional programmers often spend more time debugging than writing fresh code.

 A simple yet effective way of debugging a program is adding debugging print statements to your code.
 Verifying the results of your code with `print` commands gives a quick confirmation the code does what you want it to do.

-The following is an attempt to solve one of the exercises from the [previous section](/part-1/5-conditional-statments):
+The following is an attempt to solve one of the exercises from the [previous section](/part-1/5-conditional-statements):

 ```python
 hourly_wage = float(input("Hourly wage: "))